don1138/blender-qmc/docs/color-finder-v1.md

 Boundary ownership must be consistent and covered by automated validation.

-Neutral is provisional in V1.
-The initial candidate rule is HSV saturation at or below 10 percent.
-The catalog audit found too few items to justify separate Black, Grey, and White filters under the initial thresholds, so V1 uses one Neutral filter.
-Thresholds remain subject to visual review before implementation.
+Neutral uses HSV saturation at or below 5 percent.
+Catalog review showed that colors between 8 and 10 percent saturation already include visibly tinted pinks, greens, and blues.
+The catalog contains too few very dark neutral items to justify separate Black, Grey, and White filters, so V1 uses one Neutral filter.

 ### Collection filters